NEGU93/CYUSB3KIT-003_with_SP605_xilinx/README.md

 ## 6. cpp Class for communicating with FX3

-Inside [testing_cpp_code](https://github.com/NEGU93/CYUSB3KIT-003_with_SP605_xilinx/tree/master/testing_cpp_code) there's a project that enables communication with the PC with the FX3.
+Inside [fx3_manager_cpp_source](https://github.com/NEGU93/CYUSB3KIT-003_with_SP605_xilinx/tree/master/fx3_manager_cpp_source) there's a project that enables communication with the PC with the FX3.
 It performs download of firmware, programs the FPGA, prints descriptions and run performance tests between other things.

-If you run the code it automatically programs the FX3 devices.
+If you run the code (main function) it automatically programs the FX3 devices.
 It waits for the user to turn on the FPGA and press enter.
 Then it programs the FPGA.

+The communication to the FX3 device is done through a Cpp class that manages all the FX3 connection using cyusb library, who uses libusb-1.0.
+If the user whant's to do it's own function he can just change the main.cpp and use the class created.

 ## 7. Citations

 I would like to know if this explanations or code was useful to somebody so if it's the case let me know (star the project for ex.)
 Just use this as you need!

-## Note:
-This project is still under development.
-It started on Nov 2018.